 Shannon O’Sullivan earned her doctorate in Media Studies from the University of Colorado at Boulder in 2017.
 During her time at CU, Shannon also completed graduate certificates in Comparative Ethnic Studies and Women and Gender Studies.
 Her dissertation project, “Frontiersmen Are the ‘Real Men’ in Trump’s America: Hegemonic Masculinity at Work on U.S. Cable’s Version of Blue-Collar Reality,” examines the cultural and political significance of the so-called blue-collar reality shows on U.S. cable networks in the past decade.
-Her research interests center on the analysis of intersections between race, gender, class, and sexuality as depicted in visual media.
-More broadly, her interdisciplinary research agenda seeks to investigate the relationships between media, public policies, and the reproduction and resistance of social injustices.
+Her research interests center on the analysis of intersections between race, gender, class, and sexuality as depicted in visual media representations.
+More broadly, her interdisciplinary research agenda aims to investigate the relationships between media, public policies, and the reproduction and resistance of social injustices.

 Shannon earned her M.A. in American Studies from the University at Buffalo in 2011, and her B.A. in Journalism with a concentration in History from Buffalo State College in 2009.
 She has also worked as a journalist and blogger, and has a passion for promoting media literacy.

 PhD, Media Studies, University of Colorado at Boulder